m1stadev/Inferius/README.md

 - Reimplement logs for debugging

 ## Special thanks
-I'd like to thank the following individuals for their corresponding role in this project
+I'd like to thank the following people for their corresponding role in this project
 - [NotHereForTheDong](https://github.com/NotHereForTheDong) for providing firmware bundles and beta testing
-- [Renaitare](https://twitter.com/Renaitare), [Chibibowa](https://twitter.com/Chibibowa), and [Moses](https://twitter.com/MosesBuckwalter) for beta testing
+- [tale](https://twitter.com/aarnavtale), [Chibibowa](https://twitter.com/Chibibowa), and [Moses](https://twitter.com/MosesBuckwalter) for beta testing
-- [Matty](https://twitter.com/mosk_i) for his special build of futurerestore, which allows custom IPSWs to be used for restoring

-Finally, if you need help or have any questions about Inferius, join my [Discord server](https://discord.gg/fAngssA).
+Finally, if you need help or have any questions about Inferius, join my [Discord server](https://m1sta.xyz/discord).